VisualFP/docs/SA/design_concept/content/poc/options_ui_threepenny.typ

 #ac("HTML") page.
 Then, the server establishes a WebSocket connection to communicate with the browser.
-Finally, the server sends JavaScript code via this connection to execute it on the client, which is implemented as a JavaScript #ac("FFI") on the Haskell side.
+Finally, using a JavaScript #ac("FFI"), Threepenny sends JavaScript code via this connection to execute it on the client.

 Threepenny also offers the possibility of implementing the application in
 #ac("FRP") style @threepenny_gui.